Affiliates

 Website: ???

-Profile created 2003 |
+Profile created 2003

-Jay Quinn is the Founding and Executive Editor of Southern Tier Editions, an imprint of
+Editor of Southern Tier Editions, an imprint of the now defunct The

-The Haworth Press, Inc., Quinn lives in South Florida with his partner
+Haworth Press, Inc., Quinn lives

-by Contemporary Southern Gay Authors (2001) --
+Rebel Yell: Stories by Contemporary Southern Gay Authors (2001) --

 Finalist, 2001 Lambda Literary Award for Fiction Anthologies